 Around 1870, gold was discovered in the Bradshaw Mountains.
 Which led to the creation of the town of Crown King.
 The town is still active as a tourist stop with active businesses.
 After the closing of the mines in the 1950s, tourism has been Crown King's main income.
 At the town's height, there were around 15 claims owned by miners.
-Also, the town had somewhere around 500 buildings, a few restaurants and a post office.
+Also, the town had somewhere around 500 buildings, a few restaurants, and a post office.
 The town had electricity and a telephone at the time, in 1897.
-What's left of Crown King today is a school, a saloon and restaurant and a cemetery.
+What's left of Crown King today is a school, a saloon, a restaurant and a cemetery.

 Map of Crown King

 Walker's start can be traced to a small fort built Captain Joseph Rutherford Walker.
 Some men from the fort were exploring the area and came across gold in a stream near the fort.
 As they explored more, they found even more gold in the hills around Walker.
 They made a choice to move the fort closer to the site of the gold and named the town Walker, after the Captain.
 A post office was opened in 1879 and a kiln was built to smelt the gold ore.
 By 1940, the mining ended and the post office closed.
 At its height, Walker had around 2700 residents and many buildings and businesses.
 Today, the area is little more than a pine forest and all that's left of the town is the kiln.